piyush1prasad/CSC510_Group29_Project3/README.md

 - Summary report of all expenses done till date
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
+- Add expense to any date on the calendar
+- Add expense in any currency

 ## What's new?
 (From Phase 3 to Phase 4)